 16. Applicable and governing law

-The SAMRC website is hosted, controlled, and operated from the Republic of South Africa and therefore, subject to clause 5.11, the South African law enforced by the South African courts governs the use or inability to use the SAMRC website, its content, services, products and these terms and conditions.
+The SAMRC websites is hosted, controlled, and operated from the Republic of South Africa and therefore, subject to clause 5.11, the South African law enforced by the South African courts governs the use or inability to use the SAMRC websites, its content, services, products and these terms and conditions.